Council tax as a student

 - Cheshire West

 This is likely to be if you have a household made up of adults where some may be exempt and others are not.
 This makes it easier for the council to calculate any benefits or disregards that apply.
 For example, if you live with your parents who claim Council Tax Benefit.
-In these cases you can request a council tax exemption certificate from the Student Administration Centre in your Liverpool John Moores University Library.
+In these cases you can get a council tax exemption certificate by logging onto the My LJMU Portal and then My Services and request the certificate online.

 I think I am moving to Liverpool for a few weeks before my course starts.
 Will I have to pay council tax?